Blog Posts

 The first two days of the World Intellectual Property Organization (WIPO) Diplomatic Conference on Genetic Resources and Associated Traditional Knowledge kicked off on a generally positive note.

-As experts and top diplomats count down to the WIPO Diplomatic Conference in Geneva, Switzerland (May 13-24, 2024) in a final push to birth a treaty on Genetic Resources (GRs) and Associated Traditional Knowledge (ATK), we at Access and Benefit Sharing Canada reflect on the anticipated outcome of the historic meeting, tampering expectations and offering some clarification.
+As experts and diplomats count down to the WIPO Diplomatic Conference in Geneva, in a final push to birth a treaty on Genetic Resources and Associated Traditional Knowledge, ABS Canada reflects on the anticipated outcome of the meeting.

-With the WIPO Diplomatic Conference on Genetic Resources and Associated Traditional Knowledge approaching, the National Congress of American Indians is prepared to advance its position so that Indigenous Peoples’ rights and interests are included in the final stages of negotiations.
+With the WIPO Diplomatic Conference on Genetic Resources and Associated Traditional Knowledge approaching, the National Congress of American Indians is prepared to advocate for Indigenous Peoples’ rights and interests.

 Reflections on the host country for the WIPO 2024 Diplomatic Conference on Intellectual Property, Genetic Resources and Traditional Knowledge Associated with Genetic Resources.

-Prior to European contact, Indigenous Peoples of what later became Canada lived in communities with a diversity of political systems, legal traditions, and laws.
+Prior to European contact, Indigenous Peoples lived with a diversity of political systems, legal traditions, and laws.
 These Indigenous legal orders guided how First Nations conducted commerce, maintained peace, and negotiated treaties.
-Recognized by the Supreme Court of Canada, these traditions have become a part of the Canadian legal landscape.

 Professor Chidi Oguamanam has been named to the University of Ottawa's University Research Chair in Sustainable Bio-Innovation, Indigenous Knowledge Systems and Global Knowledge Governance.
 Research Chairs represent the University's top researchers and recognize their outstanding and important accomplishments.

-May 30-June 3, 2022: Delegates met in-person and virtually at the World Intellectual Property Organization (WIPO) in Geneva to resume the second round of negotiations for the 2022-23 biennium of the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (WIPO-IGC).
-The meeting being the second in the ‘post-pandemic’ era was dedicated to negotiations on genetic resources.
-It was the last meeting on the subject under the 2022-2023 biennium.
-The remaining meetings of the Committee for the biennium are dedicated to Traditional Knowledge and Traditional Cultural Expressions (aka folklore).
+Delegates met at the World Intellectual Property Organization (WIPO) in Geneva to resume the second round of negotiations for the 2022-23 biennium of the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (WIPO-IGC).

-February 28-March 4, 2020: Delegates met virtually and in-person at the World Intellectual Property Organization in Geneva to resume the first round of negotiations for the 2022-23 biennium of the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC).
-The meeting was in continuation of more than two-decades of work, most of which has been dedicated to negotiations of legal instrument(s) for the protection of traditional knowledge (TK) traditional cultural expressions (TCEs) and genetic resources (GR).
+Delegates met at the World Intellectual Property Organization to resume the first round of negotiations for the 2022-23 biennium of the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC).

-As the vaccination rate rises in Canada and other developed nations, developing countries globally continue to record an upsurge in daily infection and death rates due to COVID-19.
 Prime Minister Justin Trudeau recently confirmed that Canada is involved in the World Trade Organization’s (WTO) exploration of the Indian and South African proposal to waive intellectual property (IP) rights for COVID-19 vaccines.
-In a break from tradition, United States President Joe Biden has lent his country’s support to the initiative, amidst reluctance to do the same from the EU.
-However, Canada remains ambivalent.

 Medical racism against Indigenous peoples is a fact in the Canadian healthcare system.
-As a direct result of this experience, many Indigenous peoples lack trust in the healthcare system, and they limit their engagement with the system as much as possible.
-This has caused many detrimental impacts on Indigenous peoples, and the ongoing COVID-19 pandemic has highlighted an area of key concern – vaccine hesitancy within Indigenous peoples.
+As a result of this experience, many Indigenous peoples lack trust in the healthcare system, and they limit their engagement as much as possible.

-With the world on edge as the COVID-19 crisis progresses, the scientific community has sprung into gear in search of an effective treatment.
-R&D is progressing at unprecedented speeds, abridging the projected length for the completion of a vaccine from over a decade to just over a year.
-Amidst this rapid development, traditional knowledge plays a significant role in scientific endeavours.
-Through traditional knowledge, medical researchers can gain guidance and inspiration and bypass prolonged and expensive scatter-gun approaches to R&D.
+With the world on edge as COVID-19 progresses, the scientific community has sprung into gear in search of an effective treatment.
+Amidst this development, traditional knowledge plays a significant role in scientific endeavours.